 No more danger than if you were in ANY car struck by lightning.
 Neither EVs nor chargers attract lightning.
 In an extreme case, a woman was charging her Tesla on a Supercharger when lightning struck a tree nearby, and her car would then not charge or disconnect from the charger.
 In a short period of time however, the car rebooted its computer systems, began to charge, and there was no damage to the vehicle.
 And that’s one of the most extreme cases.
 You are in no special danger from lightning in or during charging of your EV.

-No. Fully electric vehicles do not use gas at all.
+No. Fully electric vehicles (also called Battery Electric Vehicles or BEVs) do not use gas at all.
 According to The Drive, a Ford study found that 42% of Americans think electric vehicles still need to use at least some amount of gasoline as fuel.
-Hybrids can run on EITHER gasoline or electricity, while other models have a small gas engine to be used rarely.
-Neither however MUST use gasoline.
+Plug-in hybrid electric vehicles (PHEVs) can run on EITHER gasoline or electricity, while other models have a small gas engine to be used rarely.
+However, PHEVs do not require you to use gasoline.

 Do EVs have poor acceleration?